SeanSnake93/Flask_Book/README.md

 ##### Activate or Deactivate Jenkins

-Returning to the SHH I wanted to activate Jenkins to start the build process.
+Returning to the SHH I needed to activate Jenkins to start the build process. <br />
 By using the following command...

 sudo su